Roland Barthes: Mind and body

-Barthes also attempted to reinterpret the mind-body dualism theory.
+Barthes also attempted to reinterpret the mind–body dualism theory.
 Like Friedrich Nietzsche and Emmanuel Levinas, he also drew from Eastern philosophical traditions in his critique of European culture as "infected" by Western metaphysics.
 His body theory emphasized the formation of the self through bodily cultivation.
 The theory, which is also described as ethico-political entity, considers the idea of the body as one that functions as a "fashion word" that provides the illusion of a grounded discourse.
 This theory has influenced the work of other thinkers such as Jerome Bel.

 Photography and Henriette Barthes

 Throughout his career, Barthes had an interest in photography and its potential to communicate actual events.
-Many of his monthly myth articles in the 50s had attempted to show how a photographic image could represent implied meanings and thus be used by bourgeois culture to infer 'naturalistic truths'.
+A number of his monthly myth articles in the 1950s had attempted to show how a photographic image could represent implied meanings and thus be used by bourgeois culture to infer 'naturalistic truths'.
 But he still considered the photograph to have a unique potential for presenting a completely real representation of the world.
 When his mother, Henriette Barthes, died in 1977 he began writing Camera Lucida as an attempt to explain the unique significance a picture of her as a child carried for him.

 Reflecting on the relationship between the obvious symbolic meaning of a photograph (which he called the studium) and that which is purely personal and dependent on the individual, that which 'pierces the viewer' (which he called the punctum), Barthes was troubled by the fact that such distinctions collapse when personal significance is communicated to others and can have its symbolic logic rationalized.
 Barthes found the solution to this fine line of personal meaning in the form of his mother's picture.
 Barthes explained that a picture creates a falseness in the illusion of 'what is', where 'what was' would be a more accurate description.
 As had been made physical through Henriette Barthes's death, her childhood photograph is evidence of 'what has ceased to be'.
-Instead of making reality solid, it reminds us of the world's ever changing nature.
+Instead of making reality solid, it serves as a reminder of the world's ever changing nature.
 Because of this there is something uniquely personal contained in the photograph of Barthes's mother that cannot be removed from his subjective state: the recurrent feeling of loss experienced whenever he looks at it.
 As one of his final works before his death, Camera Lucida was both an ongoing reflection on the complicated relations between subjectivity, meaning and cultural society as well as a touching dedication to his mother and description of the depth of his grief.